David-P-Molina/mcoc_tracker/README.md

 ## Code of Conduct

-Everyone interacting in the PokemonPokedex project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pokemon_pokedex/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the MCOC Tracker project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/mcoc_tracker/blob/master/CODE_OF_CONDUCT.md).